karask/karask.github.io/_posts/2020-04-30-transactions.md

 Footnotes:

-[^1]: Valid Non-standard transactions (containing scripts other than those defined by the standard transaction type scripts) are rejected and not relayed by nodes.
+[^1]: Valid Non-standard transactions (containing scripts other than those defined by the standard transaction output type scripts) are rejected and not relayed by nodes.
 However, they can be mined if it is arranged with a miner.
 [^2]: And P2WPKH, which was introduced with the segwit upgrade and will be discussed in anohter post.
 [^3]: PKHs are shorter and thus more convenient.
 [^4]: And P2WSH, which was introduced with the segwit upgrade and will be discussed in anohter post.